doyousketch2/afk/README.md

 ## afk
 Auto responder, for when you're Away From Keyboard, while playing Minetest

+Completed:
 - [x] keep a list of who tried to message you, while you were away
 - [x] menu, so you can add common nicknames
+- [x] save nicknames

-- [x] known limitations:
+known limitations:
-  you can't use this with another CSM that has custom message responses.
+- [ ] you can't use this with another CSM that has custom message responses.
   it appears minetest only allows one instance of  *.register_on_receiving_chat_messages()*
   so it won't work with my friendly_chat CSM, or another one that colors chat
   but I'll probably merge the functions, so all this code will end up in that one

-ToDo:
+Todo:
 - [ ] custom response messages
   kinda~sorta already implimented, might make a menu for it
   there's a random list you can easily edit in the *init.lua* file.
-- [ ] save nicknames
-  should be easy enough.  thing is, half the players out there have alts
-  so I have to make sure the mod_storage keeps track of that

 ## Install:
 unzip in your **/minetest/clientmods/** folder